Minigrim0/rustic/README.md

 This project aims to generate music using rust and the `rodio` crate.

 ## Frontend
-A frontend application is available under the `app` folder.
-This application is created using the tauri framework, with a Vue.js frontend.
+A frontend application is available under the `frontend` folder.
+This is a simple webgl application that allows to create audio pipelines for the instruments.

 It aims to provide a simple user interface to create audio pipelines for the instruments.